DavidGomezOv/simple_notes_application/README.md

 # simple_chopper_example

-A new Flutter project with chopper lib and stacked architecture
+A new Flutter project with Firebase and stacked architecture

 ## Getting Started